-Alternative 5 includes several that will fragment larger forest blocks, including South Carriage Run, Five Falls Trail, Columbia Run Trail, connectors from Plateau to Howe, Ira-Hampton Trail and one forest block for the proposed areas for the off-road bicycle trail.
+Alternative 5 includes several that will fragment larger forest blocks, including South Carriage Run, Five Falls Trail, Columbia Run Trail, connectors from Plateau to Howe, Ira-Hampton Trail and one forest block for the proposed mountain bike trail.

 Under Alternative 5, forest fragmentation levels increase for the "Very Good" habitat blocks (Table 55).
 The amount of "Very Good" forests would be reduced by almost 1200 acres (-2 blocks) and "Good" forests would decrease slightly by about 80 acres (-1 blocks).
 "Fair" habitats would remain nearly the same but "Poor" habitats would increase by over 785 acres (+ 131 blocks).
 Over 1,250 additional acres of forest is also added to the trail impact zone under this Alternative.